bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 ### Risks and Mitigations

 Example risks:
 1. A bad snapshot is taken, and we will mitigate this risk by having trying to prevent it before it happens by checking if things are ready and draining everything before taking the snapshot.
-Rolling back and determining if a bad shapshot is bad is out of scope for this proposal currently and will be for the operator to watch, so here we will simply try to prevent it as best as we can.
+Rolling back and determining if a bad snapshot is bad is out of scope for this proposal currently and will be for the operator to watch, so here we will simply try to prevent it as best as we can.
 1. A bad security patch or update might have been applied to a user’s node that they don’t want to be applied to future nodes.
 To mitigate this risk, we will make it easy for users to turn this feature off, and if they fix it on their original node the snapshot will be taken of that node instead.

 The following limits exist for Azure Compute Galleries: